Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Option: Lion’s Head Trail

-If aquariums aren’t your thing, another option is the Lion’s Head Trail, one of the most famous hikes on the continent, with stunning views along the entire route.
+If aquariums aren’t your thing, another option is the Lion’s Head Trail, one of the most famous hikes on the continent, with sweeping views along the entire route.
 Unlike Table Mountain, which has a cable car, the only way to reach the top of Lion’s Head is on foot.
 Admission is free.

 Robben Island and the Apartheid Prison Museum

-About 12 km off the coast, Robben Island is a UNESCO World Heritage Site and one of South Africa’s most iconic historical landmarks.
+About 12 km off the coast, Robben Island is a UNESCO World Heritage Site and one of South Africa’s most significant historical landmarks.
 During the apartheid era, the island served as a maximum-security prison for political opponents of the regime.
 Nelson Mandela was its most famous prisoner, spending 18 of his 27 years of incarceration there.

 Here is the link to the official website, and here for a tour with hotel pick-up — but it’s also very easy to get to the V&A Waterfront by taxi or Uber.